You know, I think I love you, too, game.

 Wurm looks great for the most part, especially in the anime cut scenes and first-person segments with their large, well-detailed boss monsters and animated backgrounds.
 Cut scene artwork is heavily recycled throughout, though what we get is very well-drawn and expressive.
 I absolutely love the cheesy 80s/90s sci-fi anime look of everything.
 The game’s soundtrack is a real treat, too.
 It really drives home the strange and alien atmosphere of the game’s setting.
 It sounds exactly like what getting lost in a monster-filled ancient ruin 200 miles beneath the earth should sound like, if that makes any sense.

 What really elevates Wurm for me, though, is the storyline.
 It’s high-minded, tragic, and nuanced in a way that I’ve never seen attempted on the console before.
 It’s also plenty corny, to be sure.
 This is anime people fighting against an empire of underground monster men, not Shakespeare.
 Without spoiling too much, however, I will say that Wurm’s gutsy plot twists and hauntingly ambiguous ending really stuck with me.
 By the end of this game, not all of your comrades have made it and you’re left to wonder if the surviving characters will be able to learn from the catastrophic mistakes of the past before it’s too late or if history is doomed to repeat itself.
 Wurm is a title with a message and with subtext that touches on the world outside the game.
 For all its bombastic sci-fi shenanigans and dodgy dialog, it’s earnestly trying to communicate something important to the player and, in my case, it succeeded.
-If anything, this is even more uncommon and more interesting than an NES game that combines four gameplay styles into one, and it’s the ultimate reason why Wurm gets a high recommendation from me.
+If anything, this is even rarer and more interesting than an NES game that combines four gameplay styles into one.
+It’s the ultimate reason why Wurm gets a high recommendation from me.

 If you like shooters, games with brave big-haired Lady Protagonists, and stories that aspired to be more than the usual kid’s stuff before it was cool, you owe it to yourself to give Wurm a go.
 Just don’t judge it by its awful North American cover art.
 Jesus.